 Safety should be your first priority during a flood.
 Did you know that 6” of moving water can knock you off your feet?
 Never walk through flowing water and use a pole or stick to make sure of the depth before you walk through standing water.
 Do not drive through flooded areas; more flood victims drown in their cars than anywhere else.
 If your home has been flooded, shut off the gas and electricity if you are able.

-The City participates in the National Flood Insurance Program.
-This program makes federally backed flood insurance available for all buildings, whether they are in a designated floodplain or not.
+The City of Louisville participates in the National Flood Insurance Program (NFIP).
+The NFIP makes federally backed flood insurance available for all buildings, whether they are in a designated floodplain or not.
 Flood insurance covers direct losses caused by surface flooding, due to either a creek overflowing its banks or a local drainage event.
 Regular homeowner’s insurance does not cover damage caused by floods and there is a 26% chance of a flood occurring during a 30-year mortgage if your property is in a floodplain.

 Development in the flood regulatory district requires prior approval of a Floodplain Development Permit.
 The Board of Adjustment has jurisdiction over such permits.

 Additional resources to assist you in the administration of the City’s floodplain regulations are also available through the Building and Engineering Divisions.